mattermost/mattermost-plugin-jira/docs/administrator-guide/frequently-asked-questions-faq.md

 ## How do I disable the plugin quickly in an emergency?

-Disable the Jira plugin any time from **System Console > Plugins > Management**.
+You can disable the Jira plugin at any time from **System Console > Plugins > Management**.
 Requests will stop immediately with an error code in **System Console > Logs**.
 No posts are created until the plugin is re-enabled.

 Alternatively, if you only experience problems with Jira-related user interactions in Mattermost such as creating issues, disable these features by setting **Allow users to connect their Mattermost accounts to Jira** to **false** in **System Console > Plugins > Jira**.
 This setting does not affect Jira webhook notifications.
 After changing this setting to false, disable, then re-enable this plugin in **System Console > Plugins > Plugin Management** to reset the plugin state for all users.